qijingyu2013/react-native-jy-pay/README.md

 #### iOS

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `react-native-jy-pay` and add `RNPutiPay.xcodeproj`
+2. Go to `node_modules` ➜ `react-native-jy-pay` and add `RNJYPay.xcodeproj`
 3. In XCode, in the project navigator, select your project.
-Add `libRNPutiPay.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+Add `libRNJYPay.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-   - Add `import com.puti.paylib.PayReactPackage;` to the imports at the top of the file
+   - Add `import com.jy.paylib.PayReactPackage;` to the imports at the top of the file
    - Add `new PayReactPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`: